cockroachdb/docs/v21.1/schema-design-overview.md

 ### Indexes

-Indexes, like tables, belong to a single user-defined schema, in the third level of the naming hierarchy.

 An index is a copy of the rows in a single table, sorted by a column or set of columns.
 CockroachDB queries use indexes to more efficiently find data in a table, given the values of a particular column.
+Each index belongs to a single table.

-The two main types of indexes are the `primary` index, an index on the row-identifying [primary key columns](primary-key.html), and the secondary index, an index created on columns of your choice.
+The two main types of indexes are the `primary` index, an index on the row-identifying [primary key columns](primary-key.html), and the secondary index, an index created on non-primary-key columns of your choice.

 For guidance on defining primary keys, see [Select Primary Key Columns](schema-design-tables.html#select-primary-key-columns).
 For guidance on defining secondary indexes, see [Add a Secondary Index](schema-design-indexes.html).